fhumbertodf/dicionario/Textos01.md

 Poppies are red flowers.
 Poppies remind me of my grandparents.
 Poppies remind me of their sacrifice.
-At 11:00 AM there are two minutes of silence.
+At 11 a.m., there are two minutes of silence.
 People remember their friends and family.
-People recite the poem "In Flanders Field."
+People recite the poem "In Flanders Field".
 It is a sad poem.
 It helps us remember.
 Today we wish for peace in the world.*